chriscowley/pelican-chriscowley/content/2013-06-23-automated-glusterfs.md

----
-layout: post
 title: "Automated GlusterFS"
 date: 2013-06-23 22:02
 comments: true
-categories: [storage, puppet, devops]
----
-{% img right http://www.hastexo.com/system/files/imagecache/sidebar/20120221105324808-f2df3ea3e3aeab8_250_0.png %} As I promised on Twitter, this is how I automate a GlusterFS deployment.
+{% img right https://www.hastexo.com/system/files/imagecache/sidebar/20120221105324808-f2df3ea3e3aeab8_250_0.png %} As I promised on Twitter, this is how I automate a GlusterFS deployment.
 I'm making a few assumptions here:
 <!-- more -->

 * I am using CentOS 6, so should work on RHEL 6 and Scientific Linux 6 too.
 Others may work, but YMMV.